David Wagner

 Book chapters

 Herbel-Eisenmann, B., Wagner, D., Simensen, A., Huru, H. & Andersson, A. (2024).
 Positioning as praxis, developed in mathematics education contexts.
-In M. McVee, L. Van Langenhove, C. Brock & B. Christensen (Eds.), The Routledge international handbook of positioning theory (in press).
+In M. McVee, L. Van Langenhove, C. Brock & B. Christensen (Eds.), The Routledge international handbook of positioning theory (pp. 286–302).
 Routledge.

 Wagner, D. & Tamayo, C. (2024).
 Invisibilization and Intersectionality in Mathematics Education: A Panoramic View--Invisibilização e Interseccionalidade na Educação Matemática: Uma visão panorâmica.
 In M. Clements, B. Kaur, T. Lowrie, V. Mesa & J. Prytz (Eds.), Fourth International Handbook of Mathematics Education (in press).
 Springer.